-- 4. Rather than condemn nations and people who contract STDs because of their sexual promiscuity, let us show our concern and love for them by sending them millions of dollars to fight the AIDS epidemic. - 5.
-Instead of debating our religious beliefs, we are told to be loving and tolerant of all religions regardless if what they teach is contrary to our beliefs.
-Let us have a "love-affair with Jesus."
+4. Rather than condemn nations and people who contract STDs because of their sexual promiscuity, let us show our concern and love for them by sending them millions of dollars to fight the AIDS epidemic.

+5. Instead of debating our religious beliefs, we are told to be loving and tolerant of all religions regardless if what they teach is contrary to our beliefs.
+Let us have a "loveaffair with Jesus."

 And then, when you consider what the public has been hearing about homosexuality, even from respected health care providers, it is no surprise that more and more people are becoming tolerant of same-sex marriages.
 Physicians are telling us that: it is "normal" if "you feel attracted to someone of the same gender."
 And that, if you have such feelings, "it is not a bad thing, it is just the way you are."
 It is another form of "sexual expression."
 Parents are told that, if it bothers them that their child is gay, lesbian, or bisexual, then they need to deal with those "negative stereotypes" that they possess.
 Parents are encouraged to "accept" and "help" their child in dealing with this.
-"The fact is, you did not choose to be gay, bisexual, or straight."
-(All quotes come from an American Academy of Pediatrics brochure.)
+"The stances!
+He even called my name.
+I did notice, however, that the Lord does not know how to spell "altar"; he made it "alter."
+You just cannot imagine how special I felt that the Lord would take time out of his schedule to speak directly to me.
+It will be difficult to convince me that this message is not from God!